 Graham Irwin has worked in the construction industry for over twenty years.
-He has a degree in physics with additional studies in engineering and architecture, and an extensive background in software development.
+He has a degree in physics and management from Claremont McKenna College with additional studies in engineering and architecture at Harvey Mudd College and UC Berkeley, and an extensive background in software development.

-Graham recognized the potential of Passive House immediately and was one of the first Passive House Consultants certified in the US, as well as a founding board member of the Passive House Alliance, US (PHAUS), and Passive House California.
+Graham recognized the potential of Passive House immediately and was one of the first Passive House Consultants certified in the US, as well as a founding board member of Passive House California and the Passive House Alliance, US (PHAUS).
 He was subsequently trained by the Passivhaus Institut in Darmstadt, Germany as a Passive House project certifier.

 Alison Kwok is an architect, an educator, and a researcher.
 She received her PhD and M.Arch from the University of California, Berkeley and currently teaches at the University of Oregon.